agama-project/agama/website/src/pages/faq.md

 - Some in-house solutions like [libyui](https://github.com/libyui/libyui) make more difficult to contribute to the project.

-## How is Agama different from YaST?

-TBD.

-## Will Agama replace YaST as the main installer for SUSE Linux or openSUSE distributions?

-TBD.

 ## What can I configure with Agama?

 In principle Agama gives you the chance to configure every aspect that it is important at